inesbsilveira/hummingbirds/ARR/README.md

 ### Requirements:
 - Google Earth Engine (GEE) account
 - 1 shapefile OR 1 geojson
 - Countries_Forest_Definition.xlsx (if you don't have this file, the code WILL NOT run).
-Find the file [here](https://hummingbirdsnbs.sharepoint.com/:x:/s/hummingbirds-GnralpartagTTA/EZROObh4yJFHglX48JPVsTUByDptRm9QpymrkZs-sg09yw?e=CcsuKT)
+Find the file [here](https://hummingbirdsnbs.sharepoint.com/:x:/s/hummingbirds-GnralpartagTTA/EZROObh4yJFHglX48JPVsTUByDptRm9QpymrkZs-sg09yw?e=CcsuKT).
+If the Country is not in the list, please add it and its data

 ### Workflow
 1. Imports - Install and import the necessary libraries